 - Enthusiasm for team and community building in an environment where you rely on others, hold others accountable, and providing peer-to-peer feedback.

-Expectations: This intense program is built on multiple and planned-for experiences.
 Camp Fire expects LITs to be eager learners who are willing to participate in a focused, caring, and impactful way.
 You should expect to be challenged, to stretch comfort zones, and to act as positive role models for campers, exemplifying the Camp Fire Promise, Vision, Mission and Values.

 - LITs, as campers, will be supervised.
 Camp leadership staff will be assigned to oversee the LIT program, and will coordinate LIT assignments through the camp community, and act as their liaison with counselors.

 - LITs must complete a health history form that will be made available to them.

 - LITs may be transported during camp sessions only in Camp Fire-approved vehicles, with approved drivers.